discdiver/uv-demo/uv for Data Professionals.md

 uv pip list
 ```

-Now you've got a virtual environment and have installed packages into it.
-You build a useful project and everything works.
+Now you've got a virtual environment and with the packages you need.
+Next, say you build a useful project and everything works.
 Fantastic!
 Let's make this reproducible.

-Just a heads up, that I've found one gotcha with uv.
-Inside the virtual environment, you can't see the packages installed in the global Python environment.

 ## Goal: make a reproducible environment

-Let's install all the packages listed in a `requirements.txt` file with a single command.
+As with pip, you can use the `-r` flag with uv to install all the packages listed in a `requirements.txt` file with a single command.

+Say this is your file:

 ```requirements.txt
 polars